 The Slättberg project is under an option agreement with Sienna Resources Inc. (“Sienna”) (TSX Venture: SIE).
 This option agreement provides EMX with immediate share equity in Sienna, and upon Sienna’s earn-in through a work commitment, additional share equity and a 3% NSR royalty on the Project (See Company news release dated December 4, 2017).

 The massive sulfide lenses exposed in historic mine workings pinch and swell along strike, with mineralization also occurring as chalcopyrite-rich quartz vein material as seen in several mine dumps.
-Analyses of historic drill core using a hand-held XRF* unit indicate enrichments of zinc to the nickel-copper mineralization.
 Although Slättberg is commonly listed as a platinum group (PGE) occurrence in Swedish publications (along with nickel, copper, and cobalt), only limited assaying has been performed for PGE mineralization.

 The mineralization at Slättberg is hosted by 1.8-1.9 Ga (Svecofennian) supracrustal rocks (metavolcanics and metasediments) located at the southern margin of a gabbroic intrusive complex.
 Rock types observed in the mine dumps include rhyolitic tuff, metasedimentary rocks, diabase and diorites.

-Note: The nearby mines and deposits in the region provide context for EMX’s Project, but this is not necessarily indicative that the Project hosts similar mineralization.
+Note: The nearby mines and deposits mentioned above provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization